Battle of Moshchun

-The Battle of Moshchun was a series of military engagements for control of the village of Moshchun and its surroundings during the initial phase of the 2022 Russian invasion of Ukraine.
+The battle of Moshchun was a series of military engagements for control of the village of Moshchun and its surroundings during the initial phase of the Russian invasion of Ukraine.
 The battle lasted from 5 March to 21 March 2022, and has been described as "one of the fiercest and most important battles during the defense of Kyiv."

 Background

 After Russian Ground Forces took control of Hostomel airport on 25 February 2022, the main group of Russian forces launched a massive offensive on Kyiv from Belarus through the Chernobyl exclusion zone.
 In the course of a rapid advance, Russian troops took control of Chernobyl, Ivankiv, Dymer, and Borodyanka.
 They also reached the outskirts of Bucha.

 In order to deter the Russian advance, Ukrainian troops blew up the bridges crossing the Irpin River as they retreated.
 Shelling and fighting continued along the river for several days.

-On March 5, after the capture of the Bucha-Hostomel line by Russian forces, units of the 76th Guards Air Assault Division and the 98th Guards Airborne Division were sent to cross the Irpin River near the village of Moshchun.
+Ukrainian reinforcements were sent to fortify Moshchun; Oleksandr Syrskyi, the Ukrainian commander overseeing the defense of Kyiv, took particular interest in the town as it could serve as a gateway into the capital and would oversee the defense of the location.

 Battle

+Russian forces first crossed the bridge over the Irpin River at Moshchun late in the morning of 27 February, where they were engaged by mechanized units of Ukraine's 72nd Brigade's 5th Company and territorial defense forces, forcing the Russian vehicles to retreat.

+Moshchun was subjected to regular mortar, artillery, and air bombardment from 28 February, and the 5th Company, responsible for the defense of the village, urged all remaining civilians to evacuate on 5 March.

 On March 5, a small number of Russian special forces entered and occupied the northwestern part of Moshchun.
+The Russian troops included the 76th Guards Air Assault Division under Sergey Chubarykin.

 On the morning of March 6, a significant number Russian troops began to cross the river.
 At that time, the defense of Moshchun was held by a company of the 72nd Mechanized Brigade.
+The brigade was headed by Colonel Oleksandr Vdovychenko, while the main defending company was led by Capt.
+Roman Kovalenko.
 Under pressure, Ukrainian forces retreated to the center of the village and regrouped.
 Later on, Ukrainian special forces armed with anti-tank weapons arrived as reinforcements.
 The Russians continuously attacked the village with "Grads", artillery fire, mortar shelling, airstrikes, drones, and attack helicopters.
-Russian forces also disabled Ukrainian drones and communications the area using electronic warfare tactics.
+Russian forces also disabled Ukrainian drones and jammed communications in the area using electronic warfare tactics.

-By mid‐March, Russian forces still faced fierce resistance from Ukrainian defenders in the neighboring city of Irpin, as well as other areas west of the capital.
+By mid-March, Russian forces still faced fierce resistance from Ukrainian defenders in the neighboring city of Irpin, as well as other areas west of the capital.
 Having failed to break through Ukrainian defenses in these areas, the Russian army chose to prioritize advancing on Kyiv through Moshchun.